Xilinx/SDAccel_Examples/getting_started/kernel_opt/dependence_inter_c/README.md

 ## 1. OVERVIEW
-This Example to demostrate OpenCL xcl_dependence attribute.
-Using xcl_dependence user can provide additional dependency details to compiler which allow compiler to perform unrolling/pipelining to get better performance.
+This Example to demonstrate HLS pragma 'DEPENDENCE'.
+Using 'DEPENDENCE' pragma, user can provide additional dependency details to compiler which allow compiler to perform unrolling/pipelining to get better performance.

 ***KEY CONCEPTS:*** Inter Dependence